Unified theory of magnetization temperature dependence in ferrimagnets: Introduction

 \subsection{Overview of the paper and main results}

-Our aim in this paper is to improve the description of multi-sublattice ferrimagnetics, focusing on a theory of spontaneous magnetization $M(T)$ over an entire temperature range from $T = 0$ to the Curie temperature $T_{_{\rm C}}$.
+Our aim in this paper is to improve the description of multi-sublattice ferrimagnets, focusing on a theory of spontaneous magnetization $M(T)$ over an entire temperature range from $T = 0$ to the Curie temperature $T_{_{\rm C}}$.

 The paper is organized as follows.
 Section \ref{s:History} provides a brief overview of the historical and physical background of the problem.
 We remind in Section\,\ref{ss:MFA} the Weiss MFA based on the Heisenberg exchange Hamiltonian\,\eqref{Ham}, provide in Sec.\,\ref{ss:structure} the necessary information on the crystallographic and magnetic structure of YIG, shown in Fig.\,\ref{f:1}, as well as the frequency spectra of spin waves in YIG (Sec.\,\ref{ss:spectra}).